Driver Licenses & ID Cards

 On December 7, 2005, the life of Christine Olson was changed forever.
 Christine’s daughter Tiffiany Olson was involved in a traffic crash on U.S. 19 in Manatee County, Florida.
 Tiffiany received fatal injuries when the motorcycle she was a passenger on collided with another vehicle.

 Ms. Olson was not notified of Tiffiany’s passing for several hours and was not able to say her last goodbyes.
-Ms. Olson was heartbroken.
-She then found the silver lining to an otherwise dark cloud.
-Ms. Olson, with the assistance of State Representative Bill Galvano from Bradenton District 68, began pushing for emergency information to be added to a person’s driver’s license or identification card.
+Since that day, Ms. Olson, with the assistance of State Representative Bill Galvano from Bradenton District 68, began pushing for emergency information to be added to a person’s driver’s license or identification card.